JasselD/JasselNotes/DSA revision/Heap Rules.md

 - Non-linear collection and is a binary tree where each node has only at most k=2 children
-- Balanced
+- Balanced tree and Complete/Full tree
-- A min/ascending heap
-	- leftChild > parent < rightChild
-	- parent is less than children
 - **Structure must be complete
 	- If the nodes on the structure is in an array, there should not be any gaps in between nodes
 	- There should not be any missing nodes in the level before